hindutva/hindutva.github.io/content/main/social-cultivation/intellect-sentiment.md

 The beauty and depth that is the dharmic civilization and traditions is [considered elsewhere](javascript:void(0);).

-Consider the list of [individual heroes involved in scholarly pursuit](javascript:void(0);).
+Consider the list of [individual heroes involved in scholarly pursuit]().
 Contributions were abundant in the fields of Psychology, philosophy and physical training (remember the yoga-Asanas and the many martial arts).
 "If we look at the old Hindu education system it clearly had a mechanism to fast-track scientific talent which the modern Indian system woefully lacks. \[[TW](https://twitter.com/blog_supplement/status/904040621173874688)\]"

 ### Major contributions